Pendleton (band): 2007 Warped Tour

 Pendleton were invited to join Angry Penguin Records on the Vans Warped Tour 2007 and subsequently to tour the US during fall 2007.
 Whilst on the Warped Tour Pendleton recorded a spot for Fuse TV which discussed their experience of being a small and relatively unknown British band touring America for the first time.
 Pendleton were also one of the bands featured on a promotional video for the Keep A Breast Foundation highlighting the importance of regular checks for breast cancer.
 The band continued to tour the US and Europe throughout 2007 and 2008.

 The Difference

 After a line-up change, Pendleton released their debut album The Difference in July 2008.
 It was recorded at NADA Studios in New Windsor, New York with producer John Naclerio, noted for working with My Chemical Romance, Senses Fail, Bayside and Brand New.
 The band went their separate ways shortly after the release of the album, however to date there has been no statement from the members involved as to the reasons behind the split.

 Current status

-Jason Gough has been a member of the band Calicade between 2009 and 2012.
+Tom Higgins is currently a member of the band Empires Fade.